 Use user sync to import large numbers of users from an Excel file.
-Unlike adding users one at a time, user sync lets you define reusable sync configurations with per-field conflict rules, preview changes before applying them, and optionally send new users a welcome email with a link to set their password.
-To add or manage users individually, see Add and manage user accounts.
+Unlike adding users one at a time, user sync enables you to define reusable sync configurations with per-field conflict rules, preview changes before applying them, and optionally send new users a welcome email with a link to set their password.
+To add or manage users individually, refer to the add and manage user accounts guide.

-User Sync tab showing a list of saved sync configurations
+Import & Sync tab showing a list of saved user sync configurations

 Creating a sync configuration

-A sync configuration defines how imported data maps to user fields and what to do when a conflict occurs.
-You create it once and reuse it every time you run that sync.
+A sync configuration defines how imported data maps to user fields and the actions to take when a conflict occurs.
+You create this configuration once and reuse it every time you run that sync.

 Select Create New Sync to open the creation wizard.